Thiruvankulam: Etymology

 The name "Thiruvankulam" is derived from the Malayalam Thiru-vayaram-kulam (with vayar meaning "stomach, kulam meaning "pond", and Thiru- meaning "his").
 The legend behind the name is related to Shiva and Parashurama.
 According to the legend, the Shiva temple at Thiruvankulam is one out of four other Shiva temples that Parasurama had built (with the other three temples located in Kureekkad, Perunninakulam and Trikkathara) when he saw Shiva spread across all these four places.

 History

-In the 13th and 14th centuries, Thiruvankulam was a border village between the Kingdom of Cochin and Kingdom of Travancore.
+In the 13th and 14th centuries, Thiruvankulam was a border village of the Kingdom of Cochin with the Kingdom of Travancore.
 The Kavaleeshwaram stream, now a canal, separated the two kingdoms.
 Thiruvankulam is the location of the Hill Palace, which was the imperial administrative office and official residence of the Cochin royal family.

 Demographics

-As per the 2011 Indian census, the Thiruvankulam census town has a total population of 23,160 and a population density of 2,208 PD/km2.
+As per the 2011 census of India, the Thiruvankulam census town has a total population of 23,160 and a population density of 2,208 PD/km2.
 Of this, 49.14% are male and 50.86% are female.
 8.01% of the population is under 6 years of age.
 Scheduled Castes and Scheduled Tribes constitute 17.28% and 0.40% of the population respectively.
 The total literacy rate was 97.25% (98.37% for males and 96.18% for females), which is higher than the state average of 94% and the national average of 74.04%.